cBioPortal/cbioportal/docs/File-Formats.md

 This will lead to a timeline track for Lab_test with an additional subtrack specifically for PSA.
 PSA's events will be sized based on the result.

-## Gistic Data
+## GISTIC 2.0 Data
-Running GISTIC 2.0 on e.g. GenePattern not only provides the [Discrete Copy Number Data](#discrete-copy-number-data), but also provides an amp_genes and a del_genes file.
+Running GISTIC 2.0 on e.g. [GenePattern](https://cloud.genepattern.org) not only provides the [Discrete Copy Number Data](#discrete-copy-number-data), but also provides an amp_genes and a del_genes file.
 These cannot be directly imported into cBioPortal, but first have to be converted to a different file format.
 An example can be found in the [ACC TCGA study](https://github.com/cBioPortal/datahub/blob/master/public/acc_tcga/data_gistic_genes_amp.txt) on cBioPortal Datahub.

 After uploading a gistic_amp and/or gistic_del file, a new button becomes available in the Enter Gene Set section, called "Select Genes from Recurrent CNAs (Gistic)".